manyfold3d/manyfold/README.md

 bundle install
 yarn install
 bundle exec rake db:migrate
-bundle exec rails server
+foreman start
 ```

-The server will then be running at http://127.0.0.1:3000
+The server will then be running at http://127.0.0.1:5000
 ### How to run the test suite

 `bundle exec rake`